Decoding Reality: "Destruction ab Toto: Nothing from Something"

 The information basis for creation ex nihilo.
 According to John von Neumann, starting trivially from an empty set of numbers an infinite sequence of numbers can bootstrap their way out.
 An empty set creates the number 1 by observing an empty set within itself which is enough of a basis for distinguishability.
 It creates the number 2 by observing an empty set within the second empty set and the number 1, and so on.
 Vedral sees this not as creation but as data compression, as every event of a reality breaks the symmetry of the pre-existing formlessness.
 Science is the process of describing a large amount of observed phenomena in a compressed programmatic way to predict future outcomes, and in this process of data compression science creates new information by eliminating all contrary possibilities to explain those phenomena.

 Synopsis

 The book explains the world as being made up of information.
-The Universe and its workings are the ebb and flow of information.
-We are all transient patterns of information, passing on the recipe for our basic forms to future generations using a four-letter digital code called DNA.
-In this engaging and mind-stretching account, Vlatko Vedral considers some of the deepest questions about the Universe and considers the implications of interpreting it in terms of information.
-He explains the nature of information, the idea of entropy, and the roots of this thinking in thermodynamics.
-He describes the bizarre effects of quantum behaviour - effects such as 'entanglement', which Albert Einstein called 'spooky action at a distance' and explores cutting-edge work on the harnessing quantum effects in hyperfast quantum computers, and how recent evidence suggests that the weirdness of the quantum world, once thought limited to the tiniest scales, may reach into the macro world.
-Vedral finishes by considering the answer to the ultimate question: where did all of the information in the Universe come from?
-The answers he considers are exhilarating, drawing upon the work of distinguished physicist John Wheeler and his concept of “it from bit”.
-The ideas challenge our concept of the nature of particles, of time, of determinism, and of reality itself.